aaron-grau/curic/ruby/projects/chess/README.md

 your opponent is in check, and so on.

 **Test each piece's valid moves** by `load 'board.rb'` and creating a board instance.
-Cycle through each piece (grabbing it by the board's position) and check that calling `#valid_moves` on it does what we expect.
+Cycle through each piece (grabbing it by the board's position) and check that calling `#valid_moves` does what we expect.
 When you are satisfied it works **call a TA over for a code review!**

 ### Further `Board` improvements